Menu

 Owned By: Abington Rockland Joint Water Works

-A picturesque public water supply surrounded by a 1.5-mile trail.
-Also known as the Abington/Rockland Reservoir.
-Located on the Hanover/Rockland line.
+The Hingham Street Reservoir is a picturesque public water supply surrounded by a 1.5-mile trail.
+Also known as the Abington/Rockland Reservoir, it is located on the Hanover/Rockland line.
 This is a public water supply, so swimming, fishing and boating are not permitted.

 Features